JetQuad: Quad-Turbine VTOL Drone

 Four identical Microturbines (small jet-engines) power the JetQuad.
-Each turbine generates 25 Horsepower of raw jet-power for a combined power output of 100 Horsepower.
+Each turbine generates 25 Horsepower and is about the size of a large soda can.
+The total power output of the drone at full throttle is 100 Horsepower.
 This is a significant amount of power considering the fact the drone is just under 2-feet in diameter and is about 2-feet tall.
-The turbines consume ordinary Diesel fuel, readily available anywhere in the world.
+These turbines consume ordinary Diesel fuel and once ignited produce very consistent amounts of power for prolonged periods of time.

 The drone utilizes four proprietary Thrust Vector Systems (TVS).
 A centralized Flight Control Computer fuses data from a multitude of sensors which include GPS, Lasers, Gyroscopes, Accelerometers, and Cameras.
 Advanced algorithms built-in to the computer control the four TVS and four engines.
 A companion-computer provides Guidance and Obstacle Avoidance.